Skip to main content

 Hanoi and the North

 Hanoi is controlled chaos in the best sense.
 The Old Quarter’s 36 streets — each historically named for the trade practiced there — are a sensory experience that no amount of reading can prepare you for.
 Motorbikes flow like water around pedestrians.
-Tiny plastic stools line the sidewalks outside pho restaurants that have been serving the same recipe for four generations.
+Tiny plastic stools line the sidewalks outside pho restaurants that’ve been serving the same recipe for four generations.
 Hoan Kiem Lake sits in the center of it all, impossibly calm.

 An hour from Hanoi, Ninh Binh’s landscape of limestone karsts and rice paddies is often called “Ha Long Bay on land.”
 A sampan ride through Trang An’s caves and waterways is one of the most photogenic experiences in the country.